TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 ###### For future consideration
 - BaseComponent NoJS flag to pass a bool to Lifecycle stages and return straight out of them
 	- We should not change components to support testing
-	- We may still require inheritting components to have changes I expect where they use these lifecycle stages
+	- We may still require inheriting components to have changes I expect where they use these lifecycle stages
 - Use E2E only to test Static
 - Don't render with BUnit for these tests
 	- Explore making a static Blazor project and attempt turn it into a test project